 This means it’s highly likely someone in your life is already living with the consequences of severe trauma.
 The most effective way to recognize post-traumatic stress disorder in someone close to you without undergoing a doctor or psychotherapist visit is to look for signs of avoidance, hyperarousal, or emotional instability.

 Avoidance is when the individual will go to great lengths to avoid triggers that remind them of the trauma.
-Hyperarousal is also common and is when they always seem to be on “high alert,” resulting from their brain being constantly wary of repeated traumatic events.
+Hyperarousal is also common and is when they always seem on “high alert,” resulting from their brain being constantly wary of repeated traumatic events.
 Emotional instability will be common and can result in sudden outbursts of sadness, anger, or even aggression.

 Talking to someone with PTSD